globaledgesoft/deeplabv3-application-using-neural-processing-sdk/AndroidApplication/README.md

-# QDN DeepLabV3 Android Application
+# DeepLabV3 Android Application

 The project is designed to utilize the Qualcomm Neural Processing SDK, a deep learning software from Qualcomm Snapdragon Platforms.
 The Neural Processing SDK is used to convert trained models from Caffe, Caffe2, ONNX, TensorFlow to Snapdragon supported format (.dlc format).
-We further utilize these models in Android application to perform semantic segmentation using DeepLab V3 support in NPE.
+We further utilize these models in Android application to perform semantic segmentation using DeepLab V3 support in SDK.
 ## Pre-requisites
-* Before starting the Android application, please follow the instructions for setting up SNPE using the link provided. https://developer.qualcomm.com/docs/snpe/setup.html.
+* Before starting the Android application, please follow the instructions for setting up Qualcomm Neural Processing SDK using the link provided. https://developer.qualcomm.com/docs/snpe/setup.html.
 * Android device 6.0 and above which uses below mentioned Snapdragon processors/Snapdragon HDK with display can be used to test the application.